 Before completing the form above, use the Address Wizard to verify that the business location is within the Littleton city limits.
 You will need to know the answer to this when filling out your application and it will determine whether your application will require zoning review.
 For questions about this form, contact the Revenue and Sales Tax Technician at 303-795-3768.

 If you have a new business, check out Starting a Business and other no-cost business resources provided by the City of Littleton.
-For more information about these services, contact the Economic Development Department at 303-795-3749.
+For more information about these services, complete the Economic Development Meeting Request form or contact Economic Development at 303-795-3749.

 Remit sales/use tax returns and payments to: